 - Driving drunk

-If a loved one acts out like this on a regular basis, it may be time to have a word with them about seeking alcohol addiction treatment in MA.
+If a loved one acts regularly, it may be time to talk to them about seeking alcohol addiction treatment in MA.
 An abusive relationship with alcohol could be the root cause of this disruptive and out-of-character behavior.

 5. Emotional Changes

 In addition to lowering inhibitions, alcohol also acts as a depressant.
 Whether a loved one is suffering from depression or not, drinking may lower their mood and result in other emotional changes, such as increased anger, irritability, and anxiety.
-Alcoholism can contribute to—or worsen—mental health issues, such as major depressive disorder or an anxiety disorder.
-Of course, picking up on negative emotional changes in a loved one doesn’t mean alcohol is involved, but since drinking and poor mental illness often go hand-in-hand (known as dual diagnosis), you should always be mindful of how a loved one’s drinking habits are affecting their mood, thoughts, and feelings.
+Alcoholism can contribute to—or worsen—mental health issues, such as major depressive disorder or anxiety disorder.
+Of course, picking up on negative emotional changes in a loved one doesn’t mean alcohol is involved.
+Still, since drinking and poor mental illness often go hand-in-hand (known as dual diagnosis), you should always be mindful of how a loved one’s drinking habits affect their mood, thoughts, and feelings.

 How to Help Your Loved One with Signs of Alcoholism

-There are many ways that you can help a loved with who is suffering from alcoholism.
+You can help a loved one who is suffering from alcoholism in many ways.
 What you don’t want to do is be judgmental, pushy, or act as a savior.
-These approaches will probably just push your loved one away.
+These approaches will probably push your loved one away.